Does brain training work?

 The results were similar to past brain training studies.
 Neural activity was no different for people who participated in brain training, they didn’t make better decisions, and their overall cognition was no better.*

 “So does that mean efforts to improve my brain are useless?”

 No!
 Plenty of behaviours and habits have actually been shown to improve brain health and cognitive performance.
 Sleep, exercise, and stress, for example, have clear effects on the brain.
 It’s lifestyle changes, rather than simple practice of specific tasks, that have the biggest effects on the brain.

 That’s why we recommend tracking your cognitive performance using scientifically-valid tests.
 The tests are the outcome, not the treatment.
 Track lifestyle factors alongside cognition, and you can discover what steps really work for you.
-That’s what we built Cambridge Brain Sciences for, so log in, get tracking, and enjoy a better brain.

 * A brief caveat: this study was done with healthy young adults, with pretty simple brain training software.
 More promising results have been found with older or cognitively-impaired adults, and some more complex games (especially when combined with physical activity).
 I don’t believe it’s hopeless; a more involved brain training program could work.
 But until one of them is validated by strong science, it’s best to remain skeptical of commercial brain training.